Viasat/halite/doc/halite/tutorial/halite_notebook.md

 true
 ```

-Cannot create an non-ephemeral spec "on top" of an ephemeral spec.
+Cannot create an non-ephemeral spec on top of an ephemeral spec.

 ```clojure
 (valid? {:$type :tutorials.notebook/ApplicableNewSpecs$v1,